What is a Fun Palace?

 (ordinary) Facepainting : Fun Palaces are about turning the ordinary upside down – so let the kids paint the adults’ faces.
 Brixton Library’s 2015 Fun Palace showed everyone how to paint their own bones, muscles and veins on their skin – learning about the body and being artists at the same time.
 (See also : balloon modeling, bunting, fairy cakes – can you hack an ordinary activity to make something totally new by and for YOUR community?)

 A show, performance or lecture : If you have a band playing and people singing along, that’s brilliant.
-If you have a band playing, people singing along, AND the band sharing instruments to teach the chords to people who’ve never played before – genius!
-This applies to anything that is a performance or lecture or talk – how can everyone join in?
+If you have a band playing, people singing along, AND the band sharing instruments to teach the chords to people who’ve never played before – THAT’s a Fun Palace!
+This applies to anything that is a performance or lecture or talk – how can everyone join in, take part, get hands-on?

 Audience development : We’re not about audiences, we’re about participation.
 And yes, our statistics show that venue-led Fun Palaces get loads of new people, but we’re not about getting numbers through the door.
 We want to help venues or organisations be really brave, try something that they are not in control of, something where they truly welcome the local community to have ownership of their space.
 (It’s scary AND it’s worth it.)